nbeaver/vim-help-file/README.rst

 use the ``.vimhelp`` suffix for the notes file instead of ``.txt`` and source the `included vim script <./read-help-file.vim>`_ script in ``vimrc``.

+You can generate the TAGS file and HTML output with ``make``.
+(The HTML has some kinks to work out and is still a work in progress.)

 ----
 TODO
 ----